ioccc-src/winner/faq.md

 <div id="judging_time">
-### Q: How much time does it take to judge the contest?
+### Q 2.6: How much time does it take to judge the contest?
 </div>

 It takes a fair amount of time to setup, run, respond to messages, process entries,